 AACTA (2016) stated that, Addis Ababa Light Rail Transit (LRT) service started operation in 2015 with 41 trains and transports 120,000 passengers per day in both N-S and E-W direction.
 The service has 39 stations with 5 common interchanging stations and two main depots in Hayat and Kality ends (AACTA, 2016).
 According to Tagagne (2018) study, the AALRT serves an average of 97,002 passengers per day.
 Abdlemalik (2017) stated that, Major residential and real estate development locations at Ayat, CMC, Gurdshola and the transportation center Torhailoch are accessed through the east west LRT route.
 Abdlemalik (2017) discussed that, the North-South corridor is a heavily-used route; it access Africa’s largest open market Merkato.
 This route starts from Giorgis (Piazza) in the north and heads a little distance to the west to access Merkato and Autobus Tera (the Intercity Bus Terminal) (Abdlemalik, 2017).
 Tagagne (2018) referred that; at the beginning AALRT office had a plan of 6-minute headway.
 However, due to a number of problems the headway extended up to 16-18 minutes due to lack of spare parts; shortage of electric supply; very high passenger loadings.
 Continuous rail crossing of vehicle and pedestrian; lack of skilled personnel and shortage of supply decreases the frequency of the service availability in the stations (Tagagne, 2018).

-Challenges of public transport service at the periphery condominium residential areas
+Challenges of public transport service at the periphery condominium

 Different challenges of the urban transport are observed in the city of Addis Ababa.
 Insufficient public transport service provision and limited coverage of the service are major public transport service constraints which results poor access to residence and work place, education, health and other services (FDREMT, 2011).
 The city has been undergoing horizontal expansion as the major form of development throughout its history including condominium residential areas (Fenta, 2014).
 Residential development in expansion areas are not adequately provided with mass transport to city core (AACPPO, 2016).
 This is due to lack of integration between expansion areas and urban transport which is the result of poor transport planning and implementation (Hassan et al., 2018; FDREMT, 2011).
 In addition to lack of integration, lack of provision of appropriate road infrastructure is also a challenge for the periphery residents not access the public transport (Fenta, 2014).